 It can also cause scary experiences for some users.

-Despite the challenges of ketamine, Fehling said medical experts welcome new therapies to help people who are coping with depression and have not responded to anti-depressants.
+Despite the challenges of ketamine, Fehling said medical experts welcome new therapies to help people who are coping with depression and have not responded to antidepressants.

 “We have very few options for treatment-resistant depression,” Fehling said.
 “This is one option.
-Another is electroconvulsive therapy for ECT.
+Another is electroconvulsive therapy or ECT.
 It involves anesthesia in a medical setting.
 It has very strong response rates but also has strong side effects.”

 Ketamine, in contrast, does not require surgery or anesthesia, and medical experts view it as much less invasive than ECT.